Tom-Wolff/ideanet/README.md

 ## Sociocentric Data Processing

-Users applying `ideanet` to sociocentric data can use the `netwrite` function to generate an extensive set of measures and summaries of their networks, which includes
+Users applying `ideanet` to sociocentric data can use the `netwrite` function to generate an extensive set of measures and summaries of their networks.
+By applying a single, convenient function to an edgelist, adjacency matrix, or adjacency list, users can quickly produce the following measures:

 ### Node-Level Measures